 If you were involved in a car wreck while working, you may have multiple options for recovering compensation for your financial and physical harm.
 Georgia law may allow you to file a workers’ compensation claim, and if a negligent driver caused the collision, also file a lawsuit.

 Car accident attorney Terrence R. Bethune can explain your options if you have been hurt in Atlanta or beyond and recommend a course of action that protects your rights.
-To see how Mr. Bethune can help you, call 1-800-INJURED or visit our contact page.
+To see how Mr. Bethune can help you, call 4048757800 or visit our contact page.